-The wording of the law has resulted in some confusion on the part of financial advisors and pension fund administrators, as it can be interpreted as granting an exemption from the reporting requirements to employer-sponsored pension schemes.
-The text however makes no mention of private pension plans.
-Some experts have suggested that it appears as if the French tax authorities had not considered pensions to be anything other than something that are provided by employers.
-It is also possible that they may not have considered the fact that the new regulation would cover pension trusts.
+The wording of the law has resulted in some confusion for financial advisors and pension fund administrators.
+It can be interpreted as granting an exemption from the reporting requirements to employer-sponsored pension schemes.
+The text, however, makes no mention of private pension plans.
+Some experts have suggested that it appears as if the French tax authorities had not considered pensions to be anything other than something that employers provide.
+It is also possible that they may not have considered that the new regulation would cover pension trusts.

-There has been some discussion by experts as to the nature of the confusion; one thesis being put forward is that trusts are in effect an Anglo-Saxon concept based on common law, and thus alien to the French legal structure, which is based on civil law.
+There has been some discussion by experts on the nature of the confusion; one thesis being put forward is that trusts are in effect an Anglo-Saxon concept based on common law and thus alien to the French legal structure, which is based on civil society law.
 Despite attempts by various tax advisors to have the situation clarified by French tax authorities, no definitive answer has yet been forthcoming.

 The new legislation appears to be part of a wider campaign to clamp down on undeclared wealth in France.
 In another move to generate much-needed cash, the French government is also looking to increase property taxes on holiday homes.
 UK expats living in France …stay tuned for more on this!

 For further information on QROPS for expatriates in France, please download our free QROPS Guide.